varunhc/varunhc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 news: false  # includes a list of news items
 ---
-Hi, I currently work as a Software Engineer at Soroco.
+Hi, I'm currently pursuing a Master's degree in Computer Science at University of California, Irvine.

+I have extensive working knowledge as a Software Engineer.
+In the past couple of years, I have worked on some very interesting problems like memory leakages, sso redirect problems, container memory management, message broking, asynchronous schedulers, network latency, caching strategies, and security vulnerabilities.
+Apart from these, my regular work day involves architecting microservices, API design and development, performance testing, and pipelining.

 My research interests includes image and signal processing, neural network architectures amd their interpretability, and healthcare.
-I'm also interested in
-AI for social good, and privacy and fairness in AI.
-My previous work includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
+I'm also interested in AI for social good, and privacy and fairness in AI.
+My previous research includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
 I have also worked on distributed ML, geospatial image processing, and a bit of smart contracts.

 <br>
 <br>